wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

-A lot of performance critical stuff in Python world is already written in a hand optimized C. Writing C (especially when you interface with CPython C API) is ugly and takes significant effort so it's only true for places which are well separated enough, but still.
-People would expect PyPy to outperform C extensions.
-Fortunately it's possible, but requires a bit of effort on the programmer side as well.
+A lot of performance critical stuff in Python world is already written in a hand optimized C. Writing C (especially when you interface with CPython C API) is ugly and takes significant effort.
+This approach does not scale well when there is a lot of code to be written or when there is a very tight coupling between the part to be rewritten and the rest of the code.
+Still, people would expect PyPy to be better at "tasks" and not precisely at running equivalent code, hence a comparison between the C extension and the pure python version is sound.
+Fortunately it's possible to outperform the C extension, but requires a bit of effort on the programmer side as well.

 Often interface between the C and Python part is ugly
 -----------------------------------------------------